kelvin589/CS2410-coursework/README.md

 * [Setup](#setup)

 ## Introduction
 This project was created for University coursework.
 This project entailed designing and developing a three-tier dynamic database-driven web application for animal adoptions.
 This could have been created using any server-side and front-end technologies, as long as you know how to use them.
 Various technologies were taught for the module, including: Node.js, MongoDB, Mongoose ODM, PHP 8, PDO, HTML, Composer, Laravel, Blade, Eloquent.
-I chose to go the Laravel/Blade/Eloquent route, with MySQL database.
+I chose to go the Laravel route with MySQL database.

-A link to the website:
+The project has been deployed to Heroku and can be accessed [here](https://mysterious-dusk-05193.herokuapp.com), using the following login details:
+* Admin User
+    * Username: admin@sanctuary.com
+    * Password: 12345678
+* Normal User
+    * Username: Lincoln@Bartell.com
+    * Password: 12345678

 ## Features
 I have included all the features and stretchers specified in the brief: